-Plenty of such parasites pretend to violate Internet users privacy.
-However, one pest is the most “popular” – CoolWebSearch.
-It is a single name for the entire family of different hijackers that all attempt to redirect your browser to coolwebsearch.com domain (it belongs to CoolWebSearch.com company) or other related sites.
+CoolWebSearch is a single name for the entire family of different hijackers that all attempt to redirect users' browser to coolwebsearch.com domain or other related sites.
 CoolWebSearch.com claims that it is not responsible for the hijacking.
-Apparently that is true.
+Apparently, that is true.
 The company has an affiliate program and pays its clients for every user redirected to its site.
-For more details please visit http://www.coolwebsearch.com/security and http://www.coolwebsearch.com/hijacking.html.

 Here are the symptoms of most common CWS infections:

-1. Microsoft Internet Explorer runs very slowly.
+- Microsoft Internet Explorer runs very slowly.
 Browser doesn't respond immediately to taken actions.
-Text that you enter in various web forms or fields appears with huge latency.
+Text that you enter into various web forms or fields appears with huge latency.
 Page scrolling is sluggish.

-2. Default browser settings has been modified.
-Default start or search pages are changed (for example, address about:blank doesn't belong to standard blank page anymore).
-Mistyped or even correct Internet addresses direct to unknown sites.
-Suspicious domains are listed in browser's Trusted sites zone.
+- Default browser settings have been modified.
+Default start or search pages are changed (for example, address about:blank doesn't belong to the standard blank page anymore).
+Miss-typed or even correct Internet addresses direct to unknown sites.
+Suspicious domains are listed in the browser's Trusted sites zone.

-3. New bookmarks to suspicious Internet resources have appeared in the Favorites.
+- New bookmarks to suspicious Internet resources have appeared in the Favorites or Bookmarks.
 Usually, such bookmarks lead to adult and advertising sites.

-4. Following a legitimate link on legal web site results in automatic redirection to different resource.
+- Following a legitimate link on legal website results in automatic redirection to a different resource.